+54 Knudtson & Suzuki.
+Wisdom of Our Elders.
+1992

-56 Knudtson & Suzuki, Wisdom of Our Elders.
+55 Knudtson & Suzuki.
+Wisdom of Our Elders.
 1992, p.
-10.

-57 Knudtson & Suzuki, Wisdom of Our Elders.
+10. 56 Knudtson & Suzuki.
+Wisdom of Our Elders.
 1992, p.
 10.

-understanding of the dynamics of a space and role of each life form in it.
+and seasons to develop an understanding of the dynamics of a space and role of each life form in it.
 They also studied life forms and seasons to create a lifestyle that was harmonious with the local ecosystem.
-For example, the Anishinaabe people traditionally used the turtle shell as a calendar system in that it describes the changing seasons and each is celebrated with a ceremony (the thirteen large interior plates on the shell represent the thirteen moons).
-Animal behaviour, such as the turtle foraging before the winter months are cues to the season beginning to change and when turtles will soon go into hibernation.
-Animals have always served as humanity's mentors in coming to know the nature of the world.
-Anishinaabe men and women are observers of this and most often prepare themselves for fall and winter by certain animal behaviours.
-This represents the long periods of observation compared to a time limited process.
+For example, the Anishinaabe people traditionally used the turtle shell as a calendar system in that it described the changing seasons and each was celebrated with a ceremony (the thirteen large interior plates on the shell represent the thirteen moons).
+Animal behaviour, such as the turtle foraging before the winter months, were cues to the season changing and preparation for turtle hibernation.
+Animals have always served as humanity's mentors in coming to know the natural world.
+Anishinaabe men and women are observers of this and most often prepare themselves for fall and winter by acknowledging certain animal behaviours.
+This represents the long periods of observation compared to a time-limited process used by Western scientists.

 Western science takes things apart and looks at systems.
 Indigenous science looks at relationships.
 For centuries Indigenous people have had appointed healers, teachers, and Elders that have practiced science within their culture.
 These teachers could very well be called Scientists.
-Science as defined academically may be only one approach to studying nature; its rules set it apart from other approaches, from other knowledge systems such as Indigenous knowledge.
-"To understand the foundations of Indigenous science one must become open to the roles of sensation, perception, imagination, emotion, symbols, and spirit as well as that of concept, logic, and rational empiricism.
-Indigenous science encompasses such areas as astronomy, farming, plant domestication, animal husbandry, hunting, fishing, metallurgy and geology, in brief, studies related to plants, animals and natural phenomena".58
+Science, as defined academically, may be only one approach to studying nature; its rules set it apart from other approaches, from other knowledge systems such as Indigenous knowledge:

+To understand the foundations of Indigenous science one must become open to the roles of sensation, perception, imagination, emotion, symbols, and spirit as well as that of concept, logic, and rational empiricism.
+Indigenous science encompasses such areas as astronomy, farming, plant domestication, animal husbandry, hunting, fishing, metallurgy and geology, in brief, studies related to plants, animals and natural phenomena.
+58